GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/contexts.rst

 .. index::
     single: contexts

-daScript environments are organized into contexts.
-Compiling daScript program produces the 'Program' object, which can then be simulated into the 'Context'.
+Daslang environments are organized into contexts.
+Compiling Daslang program produces the 'Program' object, which can then be simulated into the 'Context'.

 `Context` consists of
     * name and flags